Barana has experience in and exposure to a broad range of real estate asset classes.

 As part of the process, Barana will group together like minded investors who then, through the relevant ownership structure, become the effective owners of the property.
 Again, going forward, Barana acts as the Asset Manager for the transaction.

 Typically Barana's principal are significant investors in each of its property syndicates.

 The syndication business makes available investment opportunities for like minded investors who have been associated with Barana’s principal for a significant period of time and also provides Barana Group with management fee income.

-Currently Barana manages a portfolio of property with a value in excess of $450 million.
 As Asset Manager, Barana acts as the owners representative, organising all key issues concerning the investment, including all major financing and property decisions as well as accounting and financial management functions.

 Often it is the case that the property which has been identified ultimately represents a redevelopment opportunity, however in the short to medium term the property can be held as an income producing asset.
 This allows the necessary 'breathing space' to obtain the necessary approvals and generally prepare all of the steps required as part of the development process.

 Other properties held do not represent development opportunities but have been acquired as investments capable of achieving favourable risk adjusted returns.

 Barana’s central investment philosophy is to earn favourable risk adjusted returns.